jfversluis/TravelMonkey/README.md

 * Get dynamic destination images through Bing
 * Also recognize celebrities in pictures
+* Abstract the different services into an Azure Function
 * Make sure the images are safe to show your family
 * Improve design
 * Add a detail screen to be able to reopen the pictures or receipts